NethServer/nethsecurity-docs/reverse_proxy.rst

 When standalone mode is selected, make sure the following requirements are met:

 1. The server must be reachable from outside at port 80.
+The acme client will:

+   - temporarily bind to port 80 to serve the authentication challenges
-Make sure your port 80 is open to the public Internet (you can check with sites like `CSM <http://www.canyouseeme.org/>`_);
+   - temporarily open port 80 to the public Internet to perform the validation.

+   Once the validation is complete, the port 80 is automatically closed.
+   Please note that if the port 80 is forwarded to another server, the validation will fail.

 2. The domains that you want the certificate for must be public domain names associated to server own public IP.
 Make sure you have public DNS name